Nerogar/OneTrainer/README.md

 ## Usage

 To start the UI, run `start-ui.bat`.
-[You can find a quick start guide here.](docs/QuickStartGuide.md), and a more detailed overview of different topics [here](docs/Overview.md).
+[You can find a technically focused quick start guide here](docs/QuickStartGuide.md), and a more detailed overview of different topics [here](docs/Overview.md).

 If you need more control, OneTrainer supports two modes of operation.
 Command line only, and a UI.